 Just as Queen Esther saved her own people, risking her own life by appearing unasked before King Ahasuerus, stating, “If I perish, I perish.”
 Knowing that perhaps she had become queen “for such a time as this.”

-But I believe that Esther was already queenly long before stepping into that palace.
+But I believe that Esther was alaready queenly long before stepping into that palace.

 Because of the training and preparation she must surely have received in her youth and childhood.
 We cannot know for sure, but I imagine that Mordecai had trained his orphaned cousin wisely and well, showing her how important it was to honor God at all times.

-Our times differ greatly from theirs, but we can still follow that same wisdom – and raise sons and daughters with true godly and royal character.
+Our times differ greatly from theirs, but the same dangers and risks are still out there.
+And we can still follow that same wisdom – and raise sons and daughters with true godly and royal character.

-6 principles for raising sons and daughters “for such a time as this:”
+Biblical principles for raising sons and daughters “for such a time as this.”
+Kids who will stand firm and courageously in spite of all danger.

 1. Teach them that the world does not revolve around them.